Bryan Cranston

-Early life
+Early life and education

-Bryan Lee Cranston was born in Hollywood, Los Angeles, on March 7, 1956, the second of three children born to Annalisa "Peggy" (née Sell; 1923–2004), a radio actress, and Joseph Louis Cranston (1924–2014), an actor and former amateur boxer.
-His father was of half Irish, quarter Austrian Ashkenazi Jewish, and quarter German descent, while his mother was the daughter of German immigrants.
+Bryan Lee Cranston was born in Hollywood, Los Angeles, on March 7, 1956, the second of three children born to Annalisa "Peggy" (née Sell), a radio actress, and Joseph Cranston, an actor and former amateur boxer.
+His father was of half Irish, quarter Austrian Jewish, and quarter German descent, while his mother was the daughter of German immigrants.
 He has an older brother, Kyle, and a younger sister, Amy.
 Cranston was raised in Canoga Park, Los Angeles.
 His father held many jobs before deciding to become an actor, but did not secure enough roles to provide for his family.
 He eventually walked out on the family when Cranston was 11 years old, and they did not see each other again until a 22-year-old Cranston and his brother Kyle decided to track him down.
 Cranston later starred in a film directed by his father entitled The Big Turnaround in 1988.
-He then maintained a relationship with his father until the latter’s death in 2014.
+He then maintained a relationship with his father until the latter's death in 2014.

 Cranston has claimed that he based his portrayal of Walter White on his own father, who had a slumped posture "like the weight of the world was on his shoulders".
 After his father left, he was raised partly by his maternal grandparents and lived on their poultry farm in Yucaipa, California.
 He has called his parents "broken people" who were "incapacitated as far as parenting" and caused the family to lose their house in a foreclosure.
-In 1968, when he was 12 years old, he encountered Charles Manson while riding horses with his cousin at the Spahn Ranch.
-This happened about a year before Manson ordered the Tate-LaBianca murders.
+In 1968, when he was 12 years old, he encountered Charles Manson while riding horses with his cousin at Spahn Ranch.
+This happened about a year before Manson ordered the Tate–LaBianca murders.
 Cranston graduated from Canoga Park High School, where he was a member of the school's chemistry club, and earned an associate degree in police science from Los Angeles Valley College in 1976.
 While at Los Angeles Valley College he took an acting class for an elective, which inspired him to pursue a career in acting, saying "And at 19 years old, all of a sudden, my life changed."